JustKiddingCode/arpoc/docs/concepts/ac_hierarchy.rst

 #.
 Check the target specifier.
 If False, abort
 #.
 Check condition specifier.
 If True return Effect, else return the inverse of Effect.

+Improvements
+^^^^^^^^^^^^

+To increase speed, two mechanisms apply:
+The resolver gets the result as soon as as a policy is evaluated.
+The resolver can abort the evaluation process if the result is fixed.
+This can be useful if, e.g. the access is denied, as soon as one rule denied the access.

+We describe the algorithm more formally with the next two sequence diagrams.
+The first diagram shows the evaluation of a policy set, while the second pictures the evaluation of a policy including more details of the evaluation of a rule.

 .. uml::
    :scale: 60%